squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 `resinator` does not treat subtracting zero as special, and therefore never errors on any expressions that subtract zero.

-Ideally, a warning would be emitted in cases where the Windows RC compiler would error, but detecting when that would be the case is not something I'm capable of doing currently.
+Ideally, a warning would be emitted in cases where the Windows RC compiler would error, but detecting when that would be the case is not something I'm capable of doing currently due to my lack of understanding of this bug/quirk.

 </div>